dhslab/nf-core-hic/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

 **nf-core-hic** is a bioinformatics best-practice analysis pipeline for Hi-C/Capture-C data analysis.
-This pipeline is optimal for large scale analysis in High Performance Computing Clusters (HPCs) and Cloud Computing environments (eg. AWS)
+This pipeline is optimal for large scale analysis in High Performance Computing Clusters (HPCs) and Cloud Computing environments (eg. AWS).
+It can be also ran in hybrid environments (eg. LSF/AWS hybrid run).

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.